thomasvn/vectordb/README.md

 <!--
 TODO:
 - RSS Search
+  - Ensure we are not doing unnecessary duplicate inserts.
   - Parameterize the RSS feeds.
-  - Ensure we are not doing unnecessary duplicate inserts.
   - Generate a UUID for each RSS feed item? https://weaviate.io/developers/weaviate/manage-data/import#specify-an-id-value
+  - grpc instead of http
+  - only return responses if they meet a certain similarity score?
 - Ideas for using a VectorDB?
     - Storage & search.
 Open source codebases.
 - Write a basic VectorDB.
 Insert embedding.
 Search for embedding.